anshsharmacse/CancerVision/README.md

-# CancerVision: Breast Cancer Detection
+# CancerVision: Breast Cancer Detection using Deep Learning

-!C:\Users\HP\Downloads\Cancervision logo.jpg
+## Developed by Ansh Sharma and Anshika Jain

 ## Overview